Alliance Pharma claims it has prescription for growth after recent audit and leadership headaches

 It added: “With continued investment planned to support new product development and increased marketing, the group is well positioned for growth over the medium term.

-Statutory annual revenue climbed by 8% to £180.7m, on which it achieved underlying pre-tax growth of 3% to £31.5m.
+Statutory annual revenue climbed by 8% to £180.7m, on which it achieved underlying pre-tax profit growth of 3% to £31.5m.

 Alliance, which employs around 285 people across Europe, North America, and the Asia-Pacific region, has transformed itself over the past five years from a business focused on prescription medicines to a fast-growth consumer healthcare company.

-Among its top-selling brands are scar prevention and treatment Kelo-Cote, eye care product MacuShield, Amberen, a relief for menopause symptoms it acquired in 2020, and Nizoral, an anti-dandruff medical shampoo brand it bought in 2018.
+Among its top-selling brands are scar prevention treatment Kelo-Cote, eye care product MacuShield, Amberen, a relief for menopause symptoms it acquired in 2020, and Nizoral, an anti-dandruff medical shampoo brand it bought in 2018.

 It said its from latest US acquisition, scar repair gel ScarAway, had delivered a strong performance, exceeding original expectations with £9.9m revenue, up 20% on like-for-like basis.